 Reading this guide cum article can help you understand what makes Backend development so important along with looking at the software stacks for its architecture and tools meant for developing a strong backend process.

-But before indulging into the software stacks and tools arena, let us first figure out what Backend server for mobile applications means and how it is very different from mobile frontend development.
+But before indulging into the software stacks and tools arena, let us first figure out what a Backend server for mobile applications means and how it is very different from mobile frontend development.

 On the other hand, backend development for mobile applications enables the core working of the application.
 It includes things like servers, databases, middleware, etc.

 Both frontend and Backend development are two different sides of a coin.
-And if you ask a developer how frontend and backend development are different from each other, their answer would be- Frontend uses code to make an app pretty, presentable and appealing whereas Backend is all about writing codes to make the app work accordingly.
+And if you ask a developer how frontend and backend development are different from each other, their answer would be Frontend uses code to make an app pretty, presentable, and appealing whereas Backend is all about writing codes to make the app work accordingly.

-The job of doing the same grow even more demanding with the introduction of responsive web design.
-The developer is required to look at all the parameters to ensure that the look of the app is supporting all the current browsers’ and various different mobile platforms.
+The job of doing the same grows even more demanding with the introduction of responsive web design.
+The developer is required to look at all the parameters to ensure that the look of the app is supporting all the current browsers’ and various mobile platforms.
 Meanwhile, they are also meant to note how the design of the app is looking at other computer resolutions and browser widths.

-In short, every inch and corner of the app is meant to be absolutely perfect, presentable and precisely detailed.
+In short, every inch and corner of the app is meant to be absolutely perfect, presentable, and precisely detailed.